saucelabs/elemental-next/frontend/docs/updated-tips/2-download-a-file/python.md

 ## Intro

 Just like with [uploading files](/docs/updated-tips/how-to-upload-a-file/) we hit the same issue with downloading them -- a dialog box just out of Selenium's reach.
 With some additional configuration, we can side-step the dialog box.

-## Use Case
+## A Solution

-With some additional configuration when setting up Selenium we can easily side-step the dialog box.
-This is done by instructing the browser to download files to a specific location without triggering the dialog box.
+In order to avoid the dialog box, we will be instructing the browser to download files to a specific location without being prompted.

-After the file is downloaded we can perform some simple checks to make sure the file is what we expect.
+After the file is downloaded we can then perform some simple checks to make sure the file is what we expect.

-Let's dig in with an example.
+Let's continue with an example.

 ## Example